Anushka1431/Atlan_Customer_Support_CoPilot/README.md

 ### Features

 - **Bulk Ticket Classification**: Load and analyze sample tickets with automatic topic classification, sentiment analysis, and priority assignment
+- **Single Ticket Classification**: Analyze single ticket with automatic topic classification, sentiment analysis, and priority assignment
 - **Interactive AI Agent**: Submit new support tickets through the intuitive interface and receive real-time AI analysis and responses
-- **Feedback System**: Provide corrections and feedback to improve the system's accuracy over time through the Feedback Agent
 - **Knowledge-Based Responses**: Get accurate, sourced responses through the RAG Agent that retrieves information from the knowledge base
 - **Smart Routing**: Automatically route tickets that fall outside the knowledge base scope to appropriate teams or escalation paths
-- **Voice Input**: Submit support tickets using voice transcription powered by Whisper integration for hands-free interaction

 ### Getting Started

 Navigate to the frontend interface and explore the bulk classification feature with sample tickets.
 Try submitting new tickets through the interactive interface to see real-time AI processing.
-Experiment with the voice input functionality for convenient ticket submission.
+Experiment with the single ticket and live chat functionality for convenient ticket submission.
 The system provides comprehensive AI analysis including topic classification, sentiment evaluation, and priority assignment for each ticket.

 ## 🔮 Future Improvements